 Each chapter on Revel has end-of-module and end-of-chapter quizzes.
 These quizzes are automatically graded by Revel and count to 2% (for each week) of the total course mark.
-There are 12 chapters (one for each week) - at the end of the term, the lowest two grades will be dropped.
+There are 12 chapters (one for each week) - at the end of the term, the lowest two weeks of Revel grades (in-chapter assignments + end-of-chapter quizzes) will be dropped.